usedhondacivic/fpga_raymarching_gpu/writeup/content.md

 This [webpage from Project F](https://projectf.io/posts/verilog-sim-verilator-sdl/) was a great resource for setting up the system.
 Simulating this way allowed us to render 2-3 frames per second, far from real-time but many times faster than a full Quartus compile.
 Using this strategy we were able to quickly iterate on the design and fix bugs many times more efficiently than in previous labs.
-See Figure X for an example of Verilated VGA output.
+See Figure 5 for an example of Verilated VGA output.

 ![Verilated VGA output](./assets/verilated_vga.png)

-_Figure X: Output of Verilated model rendered with SDL_
+_Figure 5: Output of Verilated model rendered with SDL_

 ### Architecture